Let Them Say We Wasted The Purfume

 in the folds of fabric,

-in the corners of memory,
+in the recesses of memory,

 in the very pores